ignaciolarranaga/contracts-example/README.md

 3. If it is the first time you use AWS CDK you will need to [bootstrap it](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) (i.e. `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`).

+4. Install the top project level dependencies: `npm install` (not needed if you are using Gitpod)

-4. Next we need to bootstrap the project (i.e. download the dependencies): `npm run bootstrap`
+5. Next we need to bootstrap the project (i.e. download the dependencies): `npm run bootstrap` (not needed if you are using Gitpod)

-5. Next build: `npm run build`
+6. Next build: `npm run build` (not needed if you are using Gitpod)

-6. Now you have to deploy the stack: `npm run deploy`
+7. Now you have to deploy the stack: `npm run deploy`

-7. Finally you can access your AppSync Console in order to exercise the API (e.g.: https://us-east-1.console.aws.amazon.com/appsync/home?region=us-east-1#/apis)
+8. Finally you can access your AppSync Console in order to exercise the API (e.g.: https://us-east-1.console.aws.amazon.com/appsync/home?region=us-east-1#/apis)

 Notes:
 * This project uses [Lerna](https://lerna.js.org/) for building the monorepo.
 * We do not rebuild the code on deploy to improve the performance of the development workflow, so remember to run `npm run build && npm run deploy`.
 * We are explicitly not using the workspaces because we need the graphql-resolver-libraries to be in the node_modules subfolder for packaging.
-* There are useful GraphQL queries on the project wiki.
+* There are useful GraphQL queries on [the project wiki](https://github.com/ignaciolarranaga/contracts-example/wiki).

 ## Testing

-This project uses both unit tests (*.spec.ts) and integration tests (*.test.ts).
+This project uses both unit tests (\*.spec.ts) and integration tests (\*.test.ts).
 * Use `npm test` to run the unit test all across the packages
 * Use `npm run it` to run the integration tests all across the packages (you need to execute `npm run deploy` first)